Does filing bankruptcy discharge federal Tax Debts?

 Does filing bankruptcy discharge federal IRS tax debts?
 Yes, some federal IRS tax debts can be discharged in a personal bankruptcy.
 Bankruptcy Code Section 523 provides exceptions to the general discharge order entered pursuant to Section 727 (Chapter 7) or Section 1328 (Chapter 13).
 Section 523(a)(1) does not discharge a taxpayer from income tax debt if the taxpayer violates any of the following 6-part test:

-- Taxpayer willfully attempted to evade the payment of taxes or the government’s collection of the tax debt;
+- Willfully attempted to evade the payment of taxes or the government’s collection of the tax debt;

-- Taxpayer filed an untimely tax return less than two (2) years before the bankruptcy case was filed;
+- Filed an untimely tax return less than two (2) years before the filing bankruptcy;

-- Government assessed the income tax less than 240 days before the bankruptcy case was filed; or
+- Government assessed the income tax less than 240 days before the bankruptcy case filing; or

-- The tax return due date was less than three (3) years before the bankruptcy case was filed.
+- The tax return due date is less than three (3) years before the bankruptcy case filing.

 Tax debt and tax resolutions can be complex.
 Therefore, you need a tax lawyer on your side.
 Chicago tax lawyer and CPA Brian J. Thompson offers tax debt relief via installment agreements and offers-in-compromise.
 Brian@BrianThompsonLaw.com or 773-307-0181.